Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 Program Requirements

-• Must be 18 years or older (Service-learners ages 16+ may be accepted for the Wellness Center annual summer camp)
+• Must be 18 years or older (We currently only accept service learners ages 16 and older for the Wellness Center annual summer camp)

 • Be connected with the Tri-City service area of Claremont, La Verne or Pomona (residence, work, school, etc.)

-• Clear a background check which includes Live Scan fingerprinting, drug and alcohol screening, and Tuberculosis (TB) testing
+• Clear a background check which includes Live Scan fingerprinting for criminal background, drug and alcohol screening, and Tuberculosis (TB) testing

 Get Involved